 International Human Rights Studies Center (IHRSC) (via the Internet Archive) -- The IHRSC at the University of North Texas hosts Steven Poe and Neal Tate's much-cited human-rights datasets.
 The data and documentation are available for free.

 Inter-Parliamentary Union (IPU) -- The IPU website contains much information about both national and supranational parliaments.
 The PARLINE database includes general information on the structure of parliaments (e.g. chambers, constituencies, electoral systems, political mandates).
-The IPU also provides data on female representation in national parliaments from the late 1990's onwards.
+The IPU also provides data on female representation in national parliaments from the mid 1940's onwards.

 Political Constraint Index (POLCON) Dataset -- The POLCON dataset is managed by Professor Witold Henisz at the Wharton School of Management.
 The dataset measures political constraints on the executive in the form of multiple political actors (e.g. legislative chambers, courts).
 The dataset and codebook are downloadable upon provision of contact details.